jacyap/ClatterbridgeTreatmentLine/README.md

 This repository contains the following:

-- Parameter files
+- **Parameter files**
   - Beam source, materials, scoring, run, visualiser etc.
-- Geometry files
+- **Geometry files**
   - Geometry parameter file, component files (contains STL files of each component, grouped by material, imported from geometries built in CAD).
-- Analysis scripts
+- **Analysis scripts**
   - Written in Matlab to plot comparisons of dose, LET curves and tranverse beam profiles.

-The model itself can be run with the default settings defined in the parameter files.
-The visualisation should generate the following:
+The model itself can be run immediately (with 100,000 histories) using the default settings defined in the parameter files.
+The visualiser is automatically turned off in this case however when *MyViewer* is initiated, should generate the following:

 ![Beamline in TOPAS](https://github.com/jacyap/ClatterbridgeTreatmentLine/blob/master/Beamline_def.png)
-The beam source (purple box at far left), abitrary phase space scorer (red box) and water phantom (blue box) are also included and shown.
+The beam source (purple box at far left), an abitrary phase space scorer (red box) and a water phantom (blue box) are also included and shown.

 ### Note:
 - TOPAS is a MC wrap around/extension of Geant4 specifically for Proton Therapy applications.
 The accessibility of the code depends on licensing conditions, to download, check the website: https://sites.google.com/a/topasmc.org/home/home